How To Buy A Franchise With No Money

 The Small Business Administration (SBA) offers loans for new businesses in the United States.
 New businesses and franchises can access SBA-backed loans by applying through their lenders.
 To qualify you will need a good credit score, and usually around 20-30% of the loan amount as a downpayment.
 If you are going down this route, it's a good idea to choose a Franchise that has been registered and approved by the SBA, as you can benefit from a fast application process.

 Ask Friends or Family to Invest

-Walking up to someone at a BBQ and asking if they’ll lend you $20,000 probably isn't going to work.
-Take the time to put together a legitimate sales pitch, laying out your business plan, and return on investment - i.e., when you’ll pay them back.
+Walking up to someone at a BBQ and asking if they'll lend you $20,000 to buy a franchise probably isn't going to work.
+Take the time to put together a legitimate sales pitch, laying out your business plan, and return on investment - i.e., when you?ll pay them back.
 If you do secure an investor, ensure you have a contract drawn up by a legal professional, stating the terms of the agreement, and signed by both parties.
 Everything should be watertight, and everything should be above board.

 Find a Business Partner

 A problem halved is a problem solved, as the saying goes - and the same is true for an investment.
 Going into business with someone else means you can split the costs (but also the profits!).
 It's also a big undertaking to work with someone day in day out, especially when it comes to agreeing on the big decisions that come with owning a business - so take that into consideration.

 A lot to think about, right?
 Weigh your options carefully, discuss with those closest to you, and consider all angles before making any decisions.
 Just don't give up on your dream of business ownership!